capsidjs/evex/README.md

 ## Dispatching action-event

 In Evex, there is no explicit dispatcher.
 Instead, the event bubbling mechanism works as the dispatcher.
 When an action is needed, the action-event is dispatched at the DOM element which the user interacted.
 The action-event bubbles up in the tree.
 The first parent node which knows the action's type catches it.
-This node is Store in Evex and this whole process is Dispatcher in Evex.
+This node is Store in Evex and this whole process works as Dispatcher in Evex.

 ## Store in Evex